oblivia-simplex/feral_machines/posts/2025-12-08--if_im_not_there_to_receive_these_ideas_god_might_give_them_to_prince.md

 Zain comes in on this track, with a synth sample that gives a nice sparkle to the melody.
 On alternating bars in the first and last verses, we have a twinkling arpeggio from the Arturia Microfreak, to which I added a descending low pass filter sweep on the 404, bending it into a melodic arc.

 I was uneasy, at first, about how this song would be heard.
 I didn't want this juxtaposition of the sacred and the ridiculous to come across as smirking or cynical, or to cast the choir in a condescending light (as they are in fact cast in the original recording, whose master of ceremonies introduces them as an ethnographic curio: you will hear the hymn, he says, "with its quaint minor and all the peculiar turns, just as you would hear it in one of the most *primitive* congregations of the real South").
 I wanted Fa to play the role of a redeeming angel, announcing a judgement of universal salvation.
 I wanted the song to be a celebration of beauty, of music, of a groove mysterious and important.
-I'm not saying it's not a goofy song, but I am saying it's in earnest.
+Goofy as the dog but earnest as Worrell.

 ---